 If you’re not creating your own templates or using the ready-made Office templates, you can always consider downloading some from the web.

-How to customize your PowerPoint template
+How to customize your template

 To customize your template, you’ll want to start by adjusting the theme, including the colors and fonts.
 You can change those easily under the Design tab and Variants.

 And once those are formatted, you’ll want to make sure you look at the Handout Master and the Notes Master too.

-Practical tips for PowerPoint templates
+Practical tips for your templates

-Keep in mind that when building your own custom template, not only is there a recommended order for building templates, but there are also critical steps to take when sharing templates with others.
-Make sure you don’t skip those steps and end up shooting yourself in the foot.
+Keep in mind that when building your own custom template, not only is there a recommended order for building it, but there are also critical steps to take when sharing your template with others.

 Now once you’ve got your template, you may find that it’s behaving strangely or that some things in your PowerPoint template aren’t working like they should.